 Raj Hathiramani

-Why it works: How to Strengthen Your IT Band hip adductors, along with the glutes, says Hathiramani.
+A 30-Day Squat Challenge for Runners: Give A Gift hip adductors, along with the glutes, says Hathiramani.
 By practicing it, you’ll improve your stability and flexibility.

-How to do it: Stand with feet wider than shoulder-width apart and toes turned out 45 degrees.
+A 30-Day Squat Challenge for Runners: Stand with feet wider than shoulder-width apart and toes turned out 45 degrees.
 Hold a heavy dumbbell with both hands down in front of you.
 With pelvis in a neutral position, send hips back and down, and bend at knees until thighs are parallel with the ground.
 Keep knees and toes in line and chest lifted as you squat.
 When dumbbells are just above ground, pause for a second then press through feet to stand back up.
 Repeat.

 3. Reverse Lunge